In this database, Sampson Collaborative Law summarizes Florida family law cases since 2011.

 - differences in experience & effectiveness of the professionals,

-- the money & time spent litigating that preempted things they love to do, and
+- money & time spent litigating that preempted things they love to do, and

-- more flexible, satisfying, and lasting agreements they might have achieved had they not given a judge control of their fate.
+- flexible, satisfying, and lasting agreements they might have achieved without going to court.

 Plug keywords into the free Florida family case search tool.
 Get links to cases in Google Scholar.
 Check if later cases or publications have cited the cases.

 In the collaborative process, you have flexibility to achieve solutions a judge couldn’t order.
-As you explore solutions that may achieve your family’s goals and interests, is your thinking grounded in reasonable legal principles and fairness?
+As your team explores solutions, is your thinking grounded in reasonable legal principles and fairness?

 Collaborative Rules and Forms